-The recent switch to low-sulfur diesel to meet EPA emission standards has caused most Original Equipment Manufacturers (OEMs) to switch to components that are also suitable for use with biodiesel.
+The switch to low-sulfur diesel to meet EPA emission standards has caused most Original Equipment Manufacturers (OEMs) to switch to components that are also suitable for use with biodiesel.

 Biodiesel used in pure form (B100) can soften and degrade certain types of elastomers and natural rubber compounds over time.
 Using high percent blends can impact fuel system components (primarily fuel hoses and fuel pump seals) that contain elastomer compounds incompatible with biodiesel, although the effect is lessened with lower blend levels.
 Experience with B20 or lower blends has found that no changes to gaskets or hoses are necessary.

 Biodiesel blends up to 20% should be managed the same as #2 diesel.
 If higher blends are utilized, additional precautions are necessary during cold weather operation.

 Will using biodiesel void my warranty?

 The use of biodiesel in existing diesel engines does not void parts or materials workmanship warranties of any major U.S. engine manufacturer.